inesfolha/folder_synchronizer/README.md

 - Errors are logged to a file and to the console with custom messages.
 - Folder paths, synchronization interval and logs directory should be provided using the command line arguments;
+- If the replica folder with the specified path does not exist, one will be created.

 ------------------------------------------------------------------